 Cloud offers a host of features with benefits with the promise of delivering enhanced reliability, flexibility, and manageability.
-No doubt, cloud is the current must-have for all IT companies for data storage and cloud computing, but it has its setbacks wherein a single miscalculation, oversight or error can lead to a volley of mistakes.
-When you want that the cloud transition of your business should show only benefits rather than cloud follies, then avoid the below 10 mistakes commonly associated with cloud.
+No doubt, the cloud is the current must-have for all IT companies for data storage and cloud computing, but it has its setbacks wherein a single miscalculation, oversight, or error can lead to a volley of mistakes.
+Want that the cloud transition of your business should show only benefits rather than cloud follies?
+Read the 10 common cloud computing mistakes to avoid.

 Put all the data and processing in the cloud and that is it.
 This should not be your mantra.
 Don’t lose sight of the policy and security issues that can be faced with data transfer into the cloud.
 Governance and planning have to be in place much prior to putting the data in cloud and it should not be essentially tackled in one go.